Creating a Simple Plugin

 div(shiny.fluent::Dropdown.shinyInput(ns("concept_%widget_id%")), style = "width:300px;"), br(),

-# Numeric input to select the number of bars in the histogram
+# Numeric field to choose the number of bars in the histogram

 div(strong(i18np$t("num_bins")), style = "margin-bottom:10px;"),